PaulSchiretz/pgl-backup/README.md

 *   **Cause**: Another `pgl-backup` process is currently running against the same target directory, or a previous run crashed without cleanly releasing the lock.
 The application has stale-lock detection, but it may not cover all edge cases (e.g., system clock changes).
 *   **Solution**:
     1. First, verify that no other `pgl-backup` process is running.
 Use `ps aux | grep pgl-backup` (Linux/macOS) or check Task Manager (Windows).
     2. If you are certain no other process is active, the lock file is stale.
-You can safely delete the `.pgl-backup.lock` file from the root of your target backup directory and re-run the command.
+You can safely delete the `.~pgl-backup.lock` file from the root of your target backup directory and re-run the command.

 ### Pre/Post-Backup Hooks are failing